Contact Us Today (424) 372-3112

 A juvenile record covers all documents, court orders, and even reports in a juvenile court file.
 Additionally, it includes any documents relating to the underlying case in the possession of the Department of Justice, Probation Department, and law enforcement officers.

-If you got in some legal trouble as a minor, most assume the records are automatically sealed, destroyed, and not accessible e to the general public.
-This is a common myth.
-You must take proactive steps to seal your juvenile records.
+If your child has been in some legal trouble as a minor, it's a common myth that the records are automatically sealed, destroyed, and not accessible to the general public.
+In reality, you must take proactive steps to seal your child's juvenile records.
+But remember, you have the power to do so.

-If you fail to do so, when you do become an adult, they will remain on public databases for employers, landlords, and financial institutions to review. .
+If you fail to do so, when you become an adult, your information will remain on public databases for employers, landlords, and financial institutions to review.

-Therefore, by having the juvenile record sealed it allows the young person to be able to ‘get on with their life' with a clean slate.
+Therefore, having the juvenile record sealed allows the young person to ‘get on with their life' with a clean slate.

 The records will be closed and destroyed and treated as if they had never occurred.
 To assist you in the process contact a juvenile criminal attorney serving the area of Los Angeles.
 Our juvenile attorneys will prepare all the essential legal documents to represent you for your court appearance.